-Before we get into this, do keep in mind that the chance for the dent to be completely invisible is close to zero.
+Before we get into this, do keep in mind that the chance of the dent being completely invisible is close to zero.

-This method requires a little more elbow grease than method 2 but the materials you require are as follows: a wooden block, rubber mallet, putty knife, fine-grit sandpaper 80 courses and 120 courses, patching material, paint, and primer.
+This method requires a little more elbow grease than method 2 but the materials you require are as follows: a wooden block, rubber mallet, putty knife, fine-grit sandpaper 80 coarse and 120 coarse, patching material, paint, and primer.

 1- Wash the area with warm water and detergent and then allow for it to dry.